theekshanaj123/Smart-Car-Crash-Detection/README.md

 ## 📲 Mobile App Integration

 - Any BLE scanner app can be used to test (e.g., **nRF Connect**, **LightBlue**).
-- Connect to the device and monitor the characteristic for crash messages.
+- Connect to the device and monitor the characteristics for crash messages.

 ## 👨‍👩‍👧‍👦 Team Members